Bronchioles and alveoli in the lungs

 There are no vaccines for the most common causes of bronchiolitis (RSV and rhinovirus).
 However, an annual flu shot is recommended for everyone older than 6 months.

-Infants at high risk of the RSV infection, such as those born very prematurely or with a heart-lung condition or a depressed immune system, may be given the medication palivizumab (Synagis) to decrease the likelihood of RSV infections.
+Infants at high risk of the RSV infection, such as those born prematurely or with a heart or lung condition or who have a depressed immune system, may be given the medication palivizumab (Synagis) to decrease the likelihood of RSV infections.